trustin/os-maven-plugin/README.md

 </project>
 ```

-For all platforms, there will be at least one property for `os.detected.like.${os.detected.name}`.
-On Linux,
-additional properties will be populated from the `ID` and `ID_LIKE` entries in
+These properties are only available for Linux, and are populated from the `ID` and `ID_LIKE` entries in
 [`/etc/os-release` or `/usr/lib/os-release`](http://www.freedesktop.org/software/systemd/man/os-release.html).
 If unavailable
 and the file `/etc/redhat-release` exists, `rhel` and `fedora` are assumed.